 - Age Your Money: This is one of the features makes YNAB unique in the budgeting software world.
 This step moves you towards spending money today that you earned last month.
 That is, it enables you to put your income/checking account one month ahead of your expenses.

-YNAB charges $6.99 per month for the service, but not before you get a 34-day free trial.
+YNAB charges $14.99 per month for the service, which is pricey, but you do get a 34-day free trial.
 The company claims new budgeters save $600 by the second month, and more than $6,000 the first year by using the service.

 Realted: Best Finance Apps for Every Budget

 TurboTax is a bit different than the other software on this list, in that it doesn’t get involved in budgeting or investing.
 But it does focus on one critical aspect of personal finance, and that’s preparation of your income tax return.
 And that’s what TurboTax does better than any other software available.